dustinpfister/blog_posts/_posts/threejs-object3d-traverse.md

 layout: post
 categories: three.js
 id: 881
-updated: 2023-01-30 13:13:21
+updated: 2023-06-30 08:55:12
-version: 1.31
+version: 1.32
 ---

 If for some reason I want to [loop over all objects](https://discourse.threejs.org/t/to-get-array-of-all-meshes/17458/2) in a [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) scene, or all the objects attached to any single object I can use the [object3d traverse](https://threejs.org/docs/index.html#api/en/core/Object3D.traverse) method.
 The way this works is I just call the traverse method off of the [scene object](/2018/05/03/threejs-scene/), or any object based off the object3d class for that matter, and pass a [callback function](/2019/02/27/js-javascript-constructor/) as the first argument.
-This call back function will then be called for every nested child attached to the object that I call traverse, including the object itself.
-A reference to the current object will be passed as the first argument of the given callback function and it is then in the body of this function that I can preform whatever action I want to happen for all objects.
+This call back function will then be called for every nested child attached to the object that I call traverse off of, including the object itself.
+A reference to the current object will be passed as the first argument of the given callback function and it is then in the body of this function that I can preform whatever action I want to happen for all nested child objects as well as the root oject itself.

 So then in this post I will be going over the use of the traverse method of the object3d class.
 In the process of doing so I will also be touching base on a wide range of other topics of interest that will branch off from the use of this method.
 There are things like the [type property](/2022/04/01/threejs-object3d-type/) of the object3d class that come to mind when it comes to checking out what kind of object it is that I am dealing with for example.